Demi-urge/menace_sandbox/docs/self_improvement_engine.md

 - `SANDBOX_CLEAN_ORPHANS` – prune passing entries from
   `orphan_modules.json` after integration.

+Additional thresholds determine which modules `_test_orphan_modules` returns after sandbox simulations:

+- `SELF_TEST_ROI_THRESHOLD` – minimum total ROI required for a module to be accepted (default `0.0`).
+- `SELF_TEST_SYNERGY_THRESHOLD` – minimum `synergy_roi` value for
+  inclusion when multiple modules run together (default `0.0`).

+The engine logs the measured ROI and synergy metrics for each candidate and only integrates modules exceeding at least one of these thresholds.

 `run_autonomous.py` mirrors the `SANDBOX_*` values to the corresponding `SELF_TEST_*` variables so the improvement engine and `SelfTestService` apply the same recursion rules.
 Passing modules are appended to `module_map.json`, and